mezo-org/mezod/deployment/native/README.md

 - how Mezo Validator Kit for native binaries works,
 - deployment process for the validator.

+> [!NOTE]
+> For now, transactions for entering the testnet/mainnet (aka submitting validator application)
+> are out of scope for this script.
+Feature will be supported as soon as Mezo team implements
+> it into the Mezo binary.

 ## Prerequisites

 Native binaries installation is tested on the following operating systems: